 Although rare in western countries, tuberculous arthropathy is still a common problem in developing countries.
 The tubercular arthropathy is never a primary lesion, it is always a sequela of pulmonary or lymph node tuberculosis.
 It can occur at any age.
 There is no sex predilection for the disease.

 The organism reaches the bone and remains dormant until recrudescence occurs.
-Any factor which modifies the state of local resistance and resultant activation of dormant tubercle bacilli, microtrauma has been proposed as a mechanism, however no case could it be established that trauma was an etiological factor.
+Any factor which modifies the state of local resistance and resultant activation of dormant tubercle bacilli, microtrauma has been proposed as a mechanism; however, no case could establish trauma as an etiological factor.

-Tubercular arthropathy can affect any joint but frequently reported in knee, ankle, sacroiliac joint, sternaoclavicular joint, shoulder, elbow and wrist.
+Tubercular arthropathy can affect any joint but is frequently reported in the knee, ankle, sacroiliac joint, sternoclavicular joint, shoulder, elbow, and wrist.
 Tubercular arthropathy is usually monoarticular.

-Several variants of tuberculosis in the shoulder have been described and are discussed separately in the article shoulder tubercular arthropathy.
+Several types of tuberculosis in the shoulder have been described and are discussed separately in the article shoulder tubercular arthropathy.

-Initial acid-fast bacilli smears are often negative and synovial culture is positive in ~80% of cases 6.
+Initial acid-fast bacilli smears are often negative.
+Synovial culture is positive in ~80% of cases 6.

-Plain films are reliable to detect and follow up of treatment for tubercular arthropathy.
-A triad of radiologic abnormalities (Phemister's triad) include:
+Plain films are reliable for detecting tubercular arthropathy and for follow up of treatment.
+A triad of radiologic abnormalities (Phemister's triad) includes: